pan-roy/pan-roy.github.io/_posts/2024-03-24-digitalocean.md

 ^X Exit       ^R Read File  ^\ Replace    ^U Paste      ^J Justify    ^/ Go To Line M-E Redo
 ```

-Move into the table and add addition lines:
+Move to the bottom of the table and add the following lines:

 ```
 0 2 * * * python /home/scripts/xero_api.py